xiaopal/habitat/CODE_OF_CONDUCT.md

 #### Documenting Incidents

-All incident reports will be kept in a private repository that is shared with the advocates, maintainers and Community Manager..
+All incident reports will be kept in a private repository that is shared with the advocates, maintainers and Community Manager.

 The important information to report consists of: